Bioconductor/bioconductor.org/README.md

    preview after compiling the site.

-4. If everything looks good, you can sync the data files to the web server (note that we do not put these files in svn because large data files are not appropriate for svn and they are not likely to change):
+4. If everything looks good, you can sync the data files to the web server (note that we do not put these files in git because large data files are not appropriate for git and they are not likely to change):

        ./scripts/course_mgr --push 2010/seattle-intro
        SYNC:
         src: ./seattle-intro
         dst: biocadmin@staging.bioconductor.org:/loc/www/bioconductor-test.fhcrc.org/help/course-materials/2010/
-       NEXT STEPS: svn add/checkin changes in contents
+       NEXT STEPS: git add/commit changes in contents

-5. Finally, "svn add" the new course index html and yaml files that were generated in the content directory and commit.
+5. Finally, "git add" the new course index html and yaml files that were generated in the content directory and commit.

 ### Modifying an existing course